-Defining Design-Build Qualifications Based Selection - Unique Characteristics of D-B QBS
+Defining Design-Build Qualifications Based Selection - Unique Characteristics of D-B QBS meets the predefined selection criteria.
+Selection criteria may include some weighing of General Conditions Costs and/or Fee.

 There are two prime players: The Owner and the Design-Builder.
 [The Designer (architect) and the Constructor (general contractor) are combined into one entity.]